Skip to main content

 • However, adding them takes time, which might risk us not hitting our schedule.

 • Also, we have to manage larger log files on our production systems.
 Too much logging is just noise, and makes it harder to figure out what went wrong.
+This increases the risk that our software is less transparent in how it works.

 So, it's a trade-off: continue adding logging statements so long as you feel that overall, the activity pays off reducing overall risk.